About YINI — An INI-Inspired Configuration Format

 He studied Computer Science & Technology and Master’s in Software Development with a focus on Programming Languages, at Chalmers University of Technology (Gothenburg, Sweden).

-Professionally, he has decades of experience in software development and engineering, particularly in TypeScript, JavaScript, Python, PHP, and full-stack web development, as well as tooling and both user- and developer-focused systems.
+Professionally, he has many decades of experience in software development and platform engineering, particularly in TypeScript, JavaScript, Python, PHP, and full-stack web development, as well as tooling and both user- and developer-focused systems.

 Next steps: